Francessco121/mar-toolkit/docs/mmar/README.md

 The documentation found here will only be about the extensions MMAR brings.
 It is assumed that users already know the basics of the [MAR language](https://github.com/simon987/Much-Assembly-Required/wiki).
 For a list of features MMAR currently does not support that MAR does, see [the list of compliance issues](https://github.com/Francessco121/HlmlToolkit/issues?q=is%3Aissue+is%3Aopen+label%3Amar-compliance).

+For information on how to use the MMAR assembler, [see the source docs](../../src/mmar_assembler).

 ## Features
 - [Assemble-Time Math](./assemble-time-math.md)
 - [File Modularity](./file-modularity.md)